srijiths/readabilityBUNDLE/README.md

 * With next page html sources

-If you need to extract and append content from next pages also then
+If you need to extract and append content from next pages also then,

-* You need to use [NextPageFinder] (https://github.com/srijiths/NextPageFinder) to find out all the next pages links.
+* You can use [NextPageFinder] (https://github.com/srijiths/NextPageFinder) to find out all the next pages links.
 * Get the html of each next pages as a List of String using [Network](https://github.com/srijiths/Network)
-* Pass it to the content extractor as
+* Pass it to the content extractor like

 	article = ce.extractContent(firstPageHtml,extractionAlgorithm,nextPagesHtmlSources)